EnigmaCurry/blog.rymcg.tech/content/blog/linux/restic_backup.md

 chmod 0700 ${HOME}/.config/restic_backup/restic_backup.sh
 ```

+ * Consider saving a copy of the final script in your password manager, you will
+   need this to recover your files in the event of a disaster.

 ## Usage

  * To make using the script easier, create this BASH alias in your `~/.bashrc`: